fujiihiroaki/Dapper.outsidesql/README.md

 ## NLog
 Dapper.OutsideSql outputs sql which included parameters are replaced to real values, to NLog, after reading file.
 DapperLog also outputs sql to NLog.
 But, DapperLog don't read sql file.
+To use DapperLog, we can use QueryLog<T>, QueryFirstOrDefaultLog<T>, ExecuteLog, etc.

-## Example 3
+### Example 3
+C#:
 ```csharp
 var sql = "select EMP.EMPNO EmpNo,EMP.ENAME Enam from EMP where EMPNO >= /*Empno1*/500 and EMPNO <= /*Empno2*/1000";
 var memberList = conn.QueryLog<Hoge>(sql, new { Empno1 = 7900, Empno2 = 7940 });
 ```
+Log:
 ```log
  DEBUG Jiifureit.Dapper.OutsideSql.DapperLogExtension._LogSql select EMP.EMPNO EmpNo,EMP.ENAME Enam from EMP where EMPNO >= 7900 and EMPNO <= 7940
 ```